-The scamp grouper is a much sought-after fish.
+The scamp grouper is a much sought-after game fish.
 In North America, it can be found from the Gulf of Mexico to North Carolina.
 Several methods are used to catch the scamp grouper, including drift fishing, bottom bouncing, saltwater jigging, night fishing, and still fishing.
 Live baits are the best option for snagging these feisty fish.

 Habitat: Ocean, Coastal Waters, Estuary